 There was a time when MTV was home to some of the most striking animation on television.
-Before reality TV took over but after the age of actual music videos, MTV had its own brand of weird animated shows.
+Before reality TV took over but after the age of actual music videos, MTV had its own brand of weird animated shows, like The Maxx and The Head.
 Often they were even more strange and outlandish than what the likes of Comedy Central or Fox have to offer these days.

 Weird isn't always bad though.
 Some of the weird MTV animated series were great.
 Cartoon Sushi, Beavis and Butt-Head, and Æon Flux all had Liquid Television to thank for their inception.
 In many ways, this televised showcase for absurd animation predicted the shows of Adult Swim.